Can negative bare couplings make sense? The $\vec{\phi}^4$ theory at large $N$: Results

 In doing the calculation of the partition function $Z_-$ with negative coupling, the only trouble we ran into was that the scale $\mubar$ could not be taken below the scale $\LambdaLP$ or else the assumption of negative coupling would be violated\footnote{If the coupling were taken to be positive, as happens for $\mubar<\LambdaLP$, the path integral \eqref{eq:part-func-neg-coup} on the domain $\calC_-$ would be unbounded.}.
 Thus the negative-coupling theory has a Landau pole, albeit a Landau pole\footnote{Here, by Landau pole, I mean any place where the coupling diverges and becomes infinite.} in the IR and not in the UV.
 A Landau pole in the IR, unlike in the positive-coupling case, does not prevent there from being an interacting continuum limit of the theory.
 Indeed, the negative-coupling $\vec{\phi}^4$ theory at large $N$ is \textit{not} quantum trivial.

-But we have seen here that the negative-coupling theory simply extends the positive-coupling theory to scales $\mubar$ greater than that of the Landau pole $\LambdaLP$, giving an equivalent partition function $Z_+=Z_-$ at any scale $\mubar$.
-This means that an interacting continuum limit of the positive-coupling theory \textit{can} be taken while keeping $\LambdaLP$ finite.
-The continuum limit $\mubar>\LambdaLP$ is simply the negative-coupling theory.
-Therefore, since the negative-coupling theory is non-trivial, the standard $\vec{\phi}^4$ theory at large $N$ is non-trivial, as pointed out by Romatschke \cite{Romatschke:2023sce}.
+But we have seen here that the negative-coupling theory appears to ``extend'' the positive-coupling theory to scales $\mubar$ greater than that of the Landau pole $\LambdaLP$, giving an equivalent partition function $Z_+=Z_-$ at any scale $\mubar$.
+As mentioned before, renormalization describes an equivalence of observables under changes of the cutoff scale and bare coupling.
+Here we've taken the coupling negative, and the scale $\mubar$ greater than $\LambdaLP$, and found no change in observable thermodynamics.
+This may mean that an interacting continuum limit of the positive-coupling theory \textit{can} be taken while keeping $\LambdaLP$ finite.
+The continuum limit $\mubar>\LambdaLP$ in that case would simply be the negative-coupling theory.
+Therefore, since the negative-coupling theory is non-trivial, that would mean the standard $\vec{\phi}^4$ theory at large $N$ is non-trivial, as pointed out by Romatschke \cite{Romatschke:2023sce}.
+I leave it to future work to establish if this is truly the case.